-Professional working environments are subjected to various work ethics, which the employees may learn about through various sources.
+Professional working environments are subjected to various work ethics, which the employees may learn about through different sources.
 However, apart from these establish work ethics, there are some unwritten rules that the employees may learn only through experience and observation.
 It is important for professionals to familiarise with these unwritten rules of professional culture, to ensure their career progress and success.

 These unwritten rules may vary from industry to industry and company to company.
-Hence, it is important that employees may decode these implicit rules in context of a particular company culture of the organisation they are working in.
+Hence, it is important that employees may decode these implicit rules in the context of a particular company culture of the organisation they are working in.

 However, some of these rules are general and may be implemented in various organisations.
 To help you with your understanding and comprehension of these unwritten rules, below are a few points outlining these rules.

 There may be certain clauses included in your company’s policy, but before pursuing the suggested route, keenly observe the company culture.
-If according to the company policy the employees are provided with certain benefits or facilities, but no one seem to be availing these, then take the hint that it is appreciated that these are not availed.
+If according to the company policy the employees are provided with certain benefits or facilities, but no one seems to be availing these, then take the hint that it is appreciated that these are not availed.

 Observe your surroundings and prefer company culture rather than the company policy.

 The liability to prove your worth and value, at your workplace, lies with you and nobody else.
 Hence, work on your strengths and lobby for yourself.
 Take the initiative to tell others about your achievements and future objectives.